pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/deductive-reasoning.md

 **Justification**:

 - Distributive ⇒ Some information about all members
-- Undistributive ⇒ Some information about some–not all– members
+- Undistributive ⇒ Some information about some – not all –  members

-In deduction, you never go from information about some members of a class to information about all members of the class; the essence of deduction is making explicit what is implicit–i.e. contained–in the given premises.
+In deduction, you never go from information about some members of a class to information about all members of the class; the essence of deduction is making explicit what is implicit – i.e. contained – in the given premises.

 ---